GraceHsu12/Excel_VBA/readme.md

 This is hw #2.
-Submitted by Grace Hsu.
+Submitted by Grace Hsu.For the yearly change, I talked with Ryan (TA) about decimal places and said that the 2 decimal place was okay.